 Best Centrifugal Juicer

-For those that have finally decided on the faster juicing of a centrifugal juicer, the best one around the $100 mark in my opinion is the Breville BJE200XL.
+For those that have finally decided on the faster juicing of a centrifugal juicer, the best one around the $100 mark in my opinion is the Breville BJE200XL Compact Juice Fountain.
 While that one usually retails a little over $100, Amazon usually have it around the $100 mark.
-Even cheaper, I like this Hamilton Beach juicer because of the wide mouth, making it easy to put produce down the chute without having to chop everything up small.
+Even cheaper, I like this Hamilton Beach Juice Extractor because of the wide mouth, making it easy to put produce down the chute without having to chop everything up small.

 Best Single/Twin Gear Juicer